 When you first get the card, you'll earn 20,000 bonus points after you spend $1,000 in the first 3 months.
 You'll also earn 3 points on:

 - Eating out and ordering in

 - Popular streaming services

 With the low introductory rate on purchases, you could potentially finance your vacation and pay it off interest-free over time.
-Just be wise about how much you spend and your payoff plan to avoid interest charges after the promotional period ends.
+Just be wise about how much you spend and your payoff plan to avoid interest charges after the promotional period of 12 months ends.